![]() |

 He was the Child Family Professor of Engineering (a rotating endowed chair) from 1999 to 2005.

-He has won the UC Davis ECE Professor of the Year award five times.
+He has won the UC Davis ECE Professor of the Year award six times.
 This award is given by the UC Davis student chapter of the IEEE.
-He has also won the Associated Students of UC Davis Excellence in Education Award for the College of Engineering.
-He is the co-recipient of the 2nd-place Student Paper Award at the 2007 IEEE RFIC Symposium and the Beatrice Winner Award for Editorial Excellence at the 2008 IEEE International Solid-State Circuits Conference.
+He has also won the Associated Students of UC Davis Excellence in Education Award for the College of Engineering once.
+He is the co-recipient of the 2nd-place Student Paper Award at the 2007 IEEE RFIC Symposium and of the Beatrice Winner Award for Editorial Excellence at the 2008 IEEE International Solid-State Circuits Conference.

 Research Interests

-Professor Spencer's major research emphasis is analog and mixed-signal circuit design for both RF and baseband communication and signal processing.
+Professor Spencer's major research emphasis was analog and mixed-signal circuit design for both RF and baseband communication and signal processing.

 Note to Prospective Graduate Students